janis-ozolins/janis-ozolins.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Jekyll on Github
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:).
+I created this page just to test out Github integration with Jekyll.
+Looks nice and fast :)
+In future maybe will do something here.

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
+Jekyll static page generator.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.